micro-lc/micro-lc/packages/documentation/docs/introduction.md

 sidebar_position: 10
 ---

+<span style={{color: '#ef0088', fontWeight: 600}}>micro</span><span style={{color: '#214449', fontWeight: 300}}>-lc </span>
-micro-lc is an open source micro-frontend orchestrator.
+is an open source micro-frontend orchestrator.

+It brings together three different micro-frontend patterns inside the same application:

+- iframes,
+- parcels, and
+- shadowed components

+An `iframe` refers to the practice of embedding external websites into our application/website.
+A `parcel` instead is a fully-fledged (possibly single-page) application which lives within the context of the main application but is JS-sandboxed and routed by a browser router (History API) or hash router.
+Finally `shadowed components` refer to business logic encapsulation via webcomponents which allows to protect from style leaks and to scope events using HTML5 elements shadow DOM.

-Orchestration happens at run-time, meaning a JSON configuration is all micro-lc needs to add a new micro-frontend to the application.
+Orchestration happens at run-time, meaning that a JSON configuration is all micro-lc needs to add a new micro-frontend application.
+Configurations can be hot-swapped or edited at run time, meaning a page refresh is enough to preview your application after config changes.

+<span style={{color: '#ef0088', fontWeight: 600}}>micro</span><span style={{color: '#214449', fontWeight: 300}}>-lc </span>
-It provides a smooth navigation/routing experience between different applications, SPAs, and iFrames while wrapping them in a static layout.
+provides a smooth navigation/routing experience between different applications, SPAs, and iframes while wrapping them in a static layout.

-It ships as a CDN bundle that can be embedded in your HTML pages or other scripts.
+It ships as a:

+- **cdn bundle** that can be embedded in your HTML pages or other scripts,
+- `docker` **container** that can be configured by mounting volumes,
+- `docker-compose` **configuration** to orchestrate other micro-services (e.g., BFFs, middleware, ...)

 It aims to be as lightweight as possible and improve web security.

+<span style={{color: '#ef0088', fontWeight: 600}}>micro</span><span style={{color: '#214449', fontWeight: 300}}>-lc </span>
-micro-lc is heavily inspired by and based on micro-frontend orchestration tools such as SPA and Qiankun.
+is heavily inspired by and based on micro-frontend orchestration tools such as SPA and Qiankun.

-Configuration can be hot-swapped or edited at run time, meaning a page refresh is enough to preview your application after config changes.

 > **Marketing**
 >